kaulc/senior-design-ml/README.md

 # senior-design-ml

 This program creates a classifier neural network model.
-The program currently outputs two arrays.
-The first array describes the predicted classes.
-The second array is two dimensional and describes the prediction confidences for each class.
+The program outputs the predicted values and confidence of prediction in a table format.
+The model is run on magnitude and phase of collected CSI data.

-This model has 3 layers with 53, 24, and 6 nodes, respectively.
+The most up-to-date code is located in: csi_model7.py

-To run this model locally, create a virtual environment and execute the file using the command 'python csi_model6.py’.
+To run this model locally, create a virtual environment and execute the file using the command 'python csi_model7.py’.

 This message prints every time the program executes: